firesurfer/rclcs/README.md

 Then go back to the ros2 workspace and do an ament build.

+An example on how to use the rclcs in your own application is soon to follow.

 ## What works at the moment

 * Init and deinit RCL